 Complete with a see-thru flexidisc containing The Oink Song and Oink Rap to play on those record player things we all used to have, Oink!
 1 hit the shelves.
 These two songs would be rereleased later in the comic's run on an actual record along with a third song which is when I first heard them, but for readers coming on board from the first retail issue this was as unique a free gift as any kid was ever likely to get!

 While the fortnightly comic would start having themes every issue from #3, this first issue's theme could probably be summed up as simply 'the first one'.
-Although upon reading it now as an adult I'm thinking the theme could be labelled as 'were they trying to see what they could get away with?', as you'll see by the strips I've decided (at length) to include.
+Although upon reading it now as an adult I'm thinking the theme could be labelled as 'were they trying to see what they could do with a kid's comic?', as you'll see by the completely different and wacky strips I've decided (at length) to include.

 Remember the books and TV series The Secret Diary of Adrian Mole Aged 13 3/4?: